jtauber/greek-accentuation/README.md

 ## Change Log

+0.9.6 fixed a bug in macro + breathing + accent case

 0.9.5 breathing is now considered part of the onset and syllabification now works on words containing macron + breathing + accent on the same vowel